 Gone are the gloss white cabinets, 2020 is about adding depth and sensory experience.
 Textures don’t stop there either, pampas grass although might feel like a summer accessory works great for layering textures.

-So what do you think of the above trends?
+What do you think of the above trends?
 Are there any you might like to explore?
 Don’t forget to subscribe to our mailing list below and get the latest interiors updates.
 To head back to the homepage click here